 - Recreate the feature in the local/development environment

-- Commit the changes to the site repository
+- Commit the changes to the website repository

 - Deploy the modified code to staging, revert the feature (drush fr <feature-name>) and test